-47 To ensure proper compliance of environmental safeguards, the Environmental Experts of DSMC and Environmental Officer SIPMIU will monitor environmental matters and report to the Project Manager who shall advice the Project Director.
+43. To ensure proper compliance of environmental safeguards, the Environmental Experts of DSMC and Environmental Officer SIPMIU will monitor environmental matters and report to the Project Manager who shall advice the Project Director.

-Responsible for carrying out mitigation measures
+3. Responsible for carrying out mitigation measures

-- 48 During construction stage, implementation of mitigation measures is the construction contractor's responsibility while during operation stage, Government will decide agency that will be responsible for the conduct of maintenance or repair works. - 49 To ensure implementation of mitigation measures during the construction period, contract clauses for environmental provisions will be part of the civil works contracts.
+- 44. During construction stage, implementation of mitigation measures is the construction contractor's responsibility while during operation stage, Government will decide agency that will be responsible for the conduct of maintenance or repair works. - 45.
+To ensure implementation of mitigation measures during the construction period, contract clauses for environmental provisions will be part of the civil works contracts.
 Contractors' conformity with contract procedures and specifications during construction will be carefully monitored by SIPMIU and DSMC.

-Responsible for carrying out monitoring measures
+4. Responsible for carrying out monitoring measures

-- 50 During construction, Environmental Specialist (ES) of DSMC and the Environmental Officer (EO) of SIPMIU will monitor the construction contractor's environmental performance. - 51 During the operation stage, monitoring will be the responsibility of an operator appointed by authority as well as Meghalaya Pollution Control Board.
+- 46. During construction, Environmental Specialist (ES) of DSMC and the Assistant Environmental Specialist (AES) of SIPMIU will monitor the construction contractor's environmental performance. - 47.
+During the operation stage, monitoring will be the responsibility of an operator appointed by authority as well as Meghalaya Pollution Control Board.

-Responsible for reporting
+5. Responsible for reporting

-52 DSMC will submit periodic monitoring and implementation reports to SIPMIU, who will take follow-up actions, if necessary.
+48. DSMC will submit periodic monitoring and implementation reports to SIPMIU, who will take follow-up actions, if necessary.
 SIPMIU will submit monitoring reports to the PD who will then submit to ADB.
 SIPMIU will also prepare annual monitoring reports for IPCC and assist IPCC in preparing an annual monitoring report to ADB.
-The annual report is to focus on the progress of implementation of the EMP and EARP and issues encountered and measures adopted, follow-up actions required, if any, as well as the status of Program compliance with subproject selection criteria, and relevant loan covenants.
+The annual report is to focus on the progress of implementation of the EMP and EARP and issues encountered and measures adopted, follow-up actions required, if any, as well as the status of Program compliance withsubproject selection criteria, and relevant loan covenants.
 IPCC will seek clearance for submission and disclosure of the annual environmental monitoring report to ADB.

-Third Party Agency for EMP
+6. Third Party Agency for EMP

-53 No Third Party Agency has been engaged.
+49. No Third Party Agency has been engaged.

-3. GRIEVANCE REDRESS MECHANISM
+7. GRIEVANCE REDRESS MECHANISM

-54 Grievance redressal is being handled by SIPMIU.
+- 50. Grievance redressal is being handled by SIPMIU.
 Grievances not redressed by the SIPMIU will be brought to the Independent Grievance Redress Committee (IGRC) set up to monitor project implementation in Shillong.
-The IGRC, is chaired by the Principal Secretary2, Urban Affairs Department with representatives from the ULB, state government agencies, community-based organizations (CBOs) and NGOs.
+The IGRC, is chaired by Principal Secretary, Urban Affair Department with representatives from the ULB, state government agencies, community-based organizations (CBOs) and NGOs.
 The IGRC will determine the merit of each grievance, and resolve grievances within 10 days of receiving the complaint.
 Grievance not redressed by the IGRC will be referred to the appropriate courts of law.
 The DSMC will keep records of all grievances received including: contact details of complainant, date that the complaint was received, nature of grievance, agreed corrective actions and the date these were effected, and final outcome.
-The grievance redress process is shown in Annexure - 2.
+The grievance redress process is shown in Annexure-2. - 51.
+There have been no complaints or grievance reported on the sub project till date. - 52.
+All costs involved in resolving the complaints will be borne by the SIPMIU.
+The IGRCs will continue to function throughout the project duration.